nixworks/public/news/2010/09/6/index.md

 _Context: Alfredo Perez Rubalcaba, ETA, Spain, ceasefire_

 ### [New Zealand Army soldiers begin providing security at the centre of Christchurch following the 2010 Canterbury earthquake as a state of emergency is extended until Wednesday. ](/news/2010/09/6/new-zealand-army-soldiers-begin-providing-security-at-the-centre-of-christchurch-following-the-2010-canterbury-earthquake-as-a-state-of-emer.md)
-_Context: 2010 Canterbury earthquake, Christchurch, New Zealand Army, state of emergency_
+_Context: 2010 Canterbury earthquake, Christchurch, New Zealand Army, states of emergency_

 ### [Over fifty-thousand Australians have been placed on evacuation alert in the Australian state of Victoria in eleven towns since Saturday due to the 2010 Victorian floods. ](/news/2010/09/6/over-fifty-thousand-australians-have-been-placed-on-evacuation-alert-in-the-australian-state-of-victoria-in-eleven-towns-since-saturday-due.md)
 _Context: 2010 Victorian floods, Australia, Victoria, evacuation centers_